spree/spree/guides/content/integration/message_basics.md

 end
 ```

-Here's what the server sends back when a Message is sent to the `do_something` service via `HTTP POST`:
+Here's what the server sends back when a message is sent to the `do_something` service via `HTTP POST`:

 ```bash
 HTTP/1.1 200 OK